simplecloudapp/player-droplet/README.md

-# Player-Droplet
+# player-droplet

-Player-Droplet is a microserver designed to manage player connections and provide an API for other droplets or plugins such as Spigot, Minestom, Velocity, and BungeeCord, with Kyori Adventure support and the ability to scale in Kubernetes.
+player-droplet is a microserver designed to manage player connections and provide an API for other droplets or plugins such as Spigot, Minestom, Velocity, and BungeeCord, with Kyori Adventure support and the ability to scale in Kubernetes.

 ## Getting Started

-To get started with Player-Droplet, you can run it in Kubernetes or Docker using the provided image.
+To get started with player-droplet, you can run it in Kubernetes or Docker using the provided image.

 The server uses the following environment variables: